Mountain Hardwear Super/DS Stretchdown Hooded

 See the Women's Super/DS Stretchdown See the Men's Super/DS Stretchdown

 Down jackets have a reputation for being restrictive and fragile, but Mountain Hardwear’s Super/DS Stretchdown bucks that trend.
 By combining soft, stretchy fabric and welded seams, they've created a design that fits great and moves extremely well with your body.
 We recently took the women’s hooded jacket to Patagonia, where it faced a cold and windy austral summer.
 In the end, we found that the Stretchdown excels in both comfort and mobility but makes a number of performance-related sacrifices that limit its technical appeal.
-Below we break down the Super/DS Stretchdown's warmth, weather resistance, weight and packability, build quality, fit and sizing, and more.
+Below we break down the Super/DS Stretchdown's performance.
 To see how it measures up to the competition, see our articles on the best down jackets and best women's down jackets.

-Packing 3.5 ounces of 700-fill goose down (for the women’s medium), the Mountain Hardwear Super/DS Stretchdown offers only modest warmth compared to other down jackets in its weight class.
-For comparison, the uber-popular Patagonia Down Sweater Hoody has 3.5 ounces of higher-quality 800-fill down, and the Rab Microlight Alpine is stuffed with 4.7 ounces of 750-fill.
+Packing 3.5 ounces of 700-fill-power goose down (for the women’s medium), the Mountain Hardwear Super/DS Stretchdown offers only modest warmth compared to other down jackets in its weight class.
+For comparison, the uber-popular Patagonia Down Sweater Hoody has 3.5 ounces of higher-quality 800-fill down, and the Rab Microlight Alpine is stuffed with 5.1 ounces of 700-fill.
 The Super/DS’s welded seams do help the jacket trap heat more efficiently than standard baffles (there are fewer stitch holes for cold air to enter), but the jacket simply doesn’t have much insulation.
-Further, 700-fill down is middle-of-the-road in terms of warmth (premium down jackets have fill powers of 800 or more), and the minimal fill delivers only moderate protection from the cold.
+Further, 700-fill down is middle-of-the-road in terms of warmth (premium down jackets have fill powers of 800 or more), which contributes to its somewhat disappointing level of protection from the cold.